LarryShamalama/PHDS-Intro-to-NN/README.md

 There are two options if you wish to download the files here or any GitHub repository:

-1 - Click the green button "Clone or download" and then "Download as ZIP" 2 - (Preferred) Open Terminal and execute
+1. Click the green button "Clone or download" and then "Download as ZIP"
+2. (Preferred) Open Terminal and execute the following command:
 ```
 git clone https://github.com/LarryShamalama/PHDS-Intro-to-NN
 ```